 The Verification of the Origins of Rotation in Tornadoes EXperiment-Southeast (VORTEX-SE) brings together brings together meteorologists, researchers and social scientists to collaborate on a research program looking at the storms and conditions that produce tornadoes in the Southeast United States.
 This research experiment began in 2016 and continues through 2018.
 Researchers are beginning to share results from the project.

-VORTEX-SE is an effort to understand how environmental factors characteristic of the southeastern United States affect the formation, intensity, structure, and path of tornadoes in this region.
+VORTEX-SE is an effort to understand how environmental factors characteristic of the southeastern U.S. affect the formation, intensity, structure, and path of tornadoes in this region.
 The experiment will also determine the best methods for communicating the forecast uncertainty related to these events to the public, and evaluate public response.
-In many ways, VORTEX-SE represents a new approach to tornado research in general.

 Because of the rate at which technology and scientific knowledge evolve, VORTEX-SE aims to be an experiment that is flexible and can adapt quickly to new ways of making observations, and to new ideas in the atmospheric and social sciences.